 Are you 2 or more males that need to know if you share the same biological father, grandfather or male relative?
 If this is your case, then this is the test you need.
 A Y chromosome test is ideal to test a common patrilineal line between males tested.

-We do npt offer this test Contact us to discuss alternative DNA tests.
 The X chromosome test is commonly used to determine if females with different mothers share the same father.
 Our X chromosome test will compare the X chromosome profiles of the females tested to confirm a match between the profiles.
+We do not offer this test.
+Contact us to discuss alternative DNA tests.

 A DNA maternity test is used to determine a biological relationship between an alleged mother and a child.
 The test works in the exact same way as the DNA paternity test and the results guarantee minimum probabilities in excess of 99.99%+ for inclusion of maternity, and 100% for exclusion.